EMPAT94/empat94.github.io/_gs/tutorial.md

 The unremarkable road eventually lead us to an unremarkable field.
 It was big enough to fill couple of football stadiums.
 Albeit barren of any fauna, it was sprouting something oozy in large quantities.
 Wait, are these slimes?
 "What is this, what *are* those?"
 Julie enquired, motioning in the general direction of the slimes.
 Betty the wisp spoke up, "This is Level 0 of the Tutorial Dungeon - The Slime Field" 'Clever naming sense there' "The entrance to Level 1 is on the opposite side of our current position; you must cross this field and reach level 1 before you can proceed further"

 I looked around the field.
 If was filled with slimes of all sizes and colors.
 The one thing they all had in common was how lazily they were ambling towards nowhere in particular.
 I was quite absorbed in taking in the view, so I missed the moment when Taro and Julie made their move.
-Taro moved ahead, sword held up in both hands in front of him, while Julie took out her bow and noctched an arrow.
+Taro moved ahead, sword held up in both hands in front of him, while Julie took out her bow and notched an arrow.
 This was when I noticed their actions, and thought to myself 'We should have made a plan first.
 Even a signal would've been appreciated'.

-Julie let loose an arrow, which zoomed in quite rapidly towards a particularly large green slimeball.
+Julie let loose an arrow, which zoomed in quite rapidly towards a particularly large green slime ball.
 I was impressed - until it harmlessly hit the ground.
 Taro wasn't faring any better.
 He tried slashing his sword into a smaller blue slime, but the creature brushed it off and bounced back.
 The attack had caused a commotion and three more slimes were headed to Taro's location.
 Another arrow, another slash - no effect.
 The slimes were gathering.
 Carol had joined in at some point, covering Taro's flank.
 Divin, Arya and myself were standing a distance away, behind Julie.

 The other slimes were now closer and surrounding Taro & Carol.
 Some others were headed in our direction, probably due to Julie digging up dirt near them with her arrows.
 Suddenly, a blue slime jumped out of the crowd and slammed into Taro's chest.
 He fell on his bottom.
 Carol came to him and gave her his hand when another yellow slime smashed into her back.
 Thankfully, she braced herself somehow.
 Both of them ran back to where we were standing.
 Julie also stopped shooting.
 The crowd of slimes was now considerable, and headed in our direction like an avalanche.
 We hightailed it out of there and almost came back to the Spawn Point itself.